cklynch2/swift-booleans-readme/README.md

 ## Outline / Notes

-*  I like the idea of building a narrative around The Office (like I did above, including the photo of Jim pretending to be Dwight).
-* Similar to the other readme's, make no assumptions.
+* Make no assumptions.
 I think the idea of `Bool`'s will come easy to the student **but** I still think we should be as explicit as possible.
-It will make it easier for them to see what's going on with the `if` and `else clause`.
-* Challenge them to create multiple functions that take in argument(s) and return back a `Bool` that evaluates one of the arguments coming in.
-* The student might get confused over the use of the curly braces `{ }`.
-Bring them back to their understanding of functions in how the code within that function only executes when someone calls on that function.
-Same thing with the `if` statement, the code only executes within those curly braces `{ }` when the statement to the right of the `if` keyword evaluates to `true`.

 <a href='https://learn.co/lessons/Booleans' data-visibility='hidden'>View this lesson on Learn.co</a>